Ph-ill/Phill-Scargill-Portfolio/README.md

-# Phillip W. Scargill - Portfolio
+# Phill Scargill - Portfolio

 A modern, minimalist portfolio website showcasing my work as a Control Systems Engineer with expertise in automation, PLC programming, and full-stack development.